port-labs/port-docs/docs/create-self-service-experiences/setup-ui-for-action/advanced-form-configurations.md

 ![Cluster And Namespace Action](../../../static/img/software-catalog/blueprint/userPropertiesModal.png)

-:point_up: these are only the namespaces that are associated with the logged-in user's teams. :point_up:
+:point_up: these are the only namespaces that are associated with the logged-in user's teams. :point_up:

-### Filter the dropdown's available options based on the properties of the entity on which the action is performed (for day-2 or delete actions only)
+### Filter the dropdown's available options based on the properties of the entity on which the action is performed

 This example contains a filter that will only display the namespaces that have similar tags to the tags of the entity on which the action is performed.